tinyrobots/academic-website/content/home/sci_comm_carousel.md

 [[item]]
   title = "FameLab"
-  content = "In 2017 I was a UK national finalist in the international science communication competition FameLab." align = "center"  # Choose `center`, `left`, or `right`.
+  content = "                                                                          In 2017 I was a UK national finalist in the international science communication competition FameLab.                                                                          " align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).